 It’s crucial that your plant is getting all of the different light levels it will need to flourish.
 Inspect the leaves regularly and before bringing your plant inside during the fall months.
 Any insect infestations should be treated carefully with an organic recipe.

 Growing your own calamondin orange tree sounds pretty easy, doesn't it?
-Here's even more helpful information on how to care for your calamondin tree.
-Also, check out our blog for more citrus gardening tips and tricks!
+Check out our citrus blog for more citrus gardening tips and tricks!

 Growing trees is fun, but if you want to have delicious, seasonal citrus fruit right away, join the Craft Citrus Club!

 Get a curated box of fresh-harvested citrus fruit from South Texas sent to your door every month!